 It’s been a rough few weeks for Keen.
 In January, a big customer churned.
 We didn’t close any new big deals.
 So, we not only missed our revenue target, our MRR and incoming event volume actually went down for the first time ever.
 We discovered the dedicated topology we sold to one customer actually made their user experience worse, and refunded their money.
 A couple of teams have been struggling to find their footing; emotions have been running high.
-We’ve also been wrestling with data inconsistency issues, which have left some of us wondering if we would even recommend Keen to other developers.
-In last week’s outage, we had our first major data loss in over 12 months.
-The platform has been unstable, leading to not only worried emails from our customers, but many sleepless and stressful days & nights for our teammates.
-And perhaps worst of all, several folks have admitted that they’d have a hard time recommending a friend to join Keen, because it’s just too stressful at this time.
+In last week’s outage, we dropped data for the first time in over 12 months.
+The instability has led not only leading to worried emails from our customers, but many sleepless and stressful days & nights for our teammates.
+And perhaps worst of all, several folks have admitted that they’d have a hard time recommending a friend to join Keen right now, because it’s just too stressful at this time.

 During a time like this, it’d be easy to say: let’s double-down, work through the weekend, push through the issues, get ‘er done, rally!

 Instead, let’s give ourselves permission to fail.

 Giving myself permission to fail has been one of the most liberating, stress-relieving, and rewarding things I’ve done in last year.

 The only way we can become a truly great company is if we open ourselves to the possibility that we might not be.